Which is better? Show result

 A video light helps when recording a movie in low-light situation like a party.

-Considerably smaller semiconductor size
+Significantly smaller semiconductor size

 13 nm smaller semiconductor size.
 A smaller size indicates that the process to create the chip is newer.

-Significantly faster uploads
+Clearly faster uploads

 57.60x faster uploads